Gin History, Family Crest & Coats of Arms

 Gwenwynwyn (d.
 1218?), Prince of Powys, "was the eldest son of Owain Cyveiliog, prince of Powys.
 In 1186 he is first mentioned as joining with his brother Cadwallon in slaying Owain, son of Madog, by treachery.
 In 1196 he was engaged in war with Archbishop Hubert Walter and an army of English and North Welsh.
 His castle of Trallong Llewelyn was besieged and taken by undermining the walls; but the garrison escaped, and before the end of the year Gwenwynwyn again took the castle ."

 Early Origins of the Gin family

-The surname Gin was first found in Breconshire (Welsh: Sir Frycheiniog), a traditional county in southern Wales, which takes its name from the Welsh kingdom of Brycheiniog (5th-10th centuries), where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Gin was first found in Breconshire (Welsh: Sir Frycheiniog), a traditional county in southern Wales, which takes its name from the Welsh kingdom of Brycheiniog (5th-10th centuries.)
+"Gwyn, however, is a very old and has often been a distinguished South Wales name, especially in Brecknockshire."

 Gin Spelling Variations